60-66 North Hill

 About Sam Buckthought

-“As a Panel Deputy for the Court of Protection I work with and for people who are vulnerable, whether through head or brain injury, dementia, mental health disorders or learning difficulties.
-My role is to help protect them-sometimes from third parties, relatives or even themselves.
-The work that I do extremely varied and covers all age groups but is extremely rewarding.
-I often have a long term relationship with individuals and families and it is really fulfilling to help them live as independently as possible whilst providing the protection they need.
-To support they work I do, I am a member of the Law Society Private Client Section and member of the Institute of Legacy Management.”
+“As a Panel Deputy for the Court of Protection I work with and for people who are vulnerable, whether through head or brain injury, dementia, mental health problems or learning disabilities.
+My role is to help them make decisions about their financial affairs and work with their wider support network.
+The work that I do is extremely varied and covers all age groups but is extremely rewarding.
+I often have long term relationships with individuals and families and it is really fulfilling to help them live as independently as possible whilst providing the protection they need.
+To support the work I do, I am a member of the Law Society Private Client Section and member of the Institute of Legacy Management.”